-The Lakeshore Corridor Precinct is intended to be the primary area for street related commercial development, with a mixture of uses and pedestrian oriented built form of a built form containing a mix of uses to create a pedestrian oriented environment.
+The Lakeshore Corridor Precinct is intended to be the primary area for street related commercial development, with a mixture of uses and pedestrian oriented built form.
 The extent of the Lakeshore Corridor is from Seneca Avenue to the east end of the municipal boundary at Etobicoke Creek.
 Given the length of this corridor, it is divided into sections: the Core and Outer Core (see Map 1).
 The Core is from Seneca Avenue to Hydro Road and is envisioned to have a concentration of street related commercial uses.
 The Outer Core, from Hydro Road to Etobicoke Creek, is to be a pedestrian friendly area.
 Similar to the Core, it allows for mixed use development, however, commercial uses are not required.